-during its initial processing.
-This is a natural part of traditional Oolong processing in Taiwan and it is still practiced in some parts of China, too.
+This is a natural part of traditional oolong processing in Taiwan and it is still practiced in some parts of China, too.
+This is why oolong traditionally didn't require vacuum-sealing, or all that extra machinery and wasted packaging.
+A stable roast meant the tea could be wrapped in simple paper and preserved that way indefinitely.
 Although a solid final roast and good storage are enough to keep the tea aging well for many years, many tea masters also like to re-roast the tea to keep the moisture content low during aging.
-Some do this several times a year, every five years or at other intervals, and it's common to light up the charcoal fire pit or switch on the electric roaster upon discovery of an accidentally aged tea.

-However, we are amongst another school of Oolong aging when it comes to roasting.
-More specifically, we don't re-roast our Oolongs at all.
-We find that it makes aged Oolongs taste more like roast than aged tea, and that the tea doesn't respond well to the inconsistencies of roasts (which are often done by different people using different roasting techniques over the years).
+Some do this several times a year, or every five years or at other intervals, and it's common to light up the charcoal fire pit or switch on the electric roaster upon discovery of an accidentally aged tea.
+However, we are amongst another school of oolong aging when it comes to roasting.
+More specifically, we don't re-roast our oolongs at all.
+We find that it makes aged oolongs taste more like roast than aged tea, and that the tea doesn't respond well to the inconsistencies of roasts (which are often done by different people using different roasting techniques over the years).